joekariuki/open-fonts/README.md

 ##  Open Fonts

 A collection of links to websites and applications that have used any free or open source font.
-The repository was created to inspire designers and developers on how they can use various free or open source fonts in their projects.
+The repository was created to inspire designers, developers and makers on how they can use various free or open source fonts in their projects.

 I created this project because I wanted to have a way to could easily look up how a particular font has been used and be able to make a quick decision as to whether it would be a good fit for a project or not.